altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/boot-examples/ug-linux-boot-agx7-soc.md

 ## Other Examples

+The following sections present some  examples in whcih HPS boots from other flash devices.

 ### Boot from QSPI
 See  Agilex™ 7 Boot From QSPI section in the **HPS Baseline System Example Design User Guide: Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tile and E-Tile)** page.